testfairy/docs/docs/010_Getting_Started/250_Adding_The_Testfairy_SDK_To_Your_App.md

 ### The TestFairy SDK

-TestFairy's SDK takes your app to the next level.

-Our tools help you understand how users really interact with your app.

-We handle problems like crashes and on-screen error messages, and we even integrate with your current development workflow.
+The TestFairy SDK helps you understand how users really interact with your app.
+It can handle problems like crashes and on-screen error messages, and integrate with your current development workflow.

-Some of our features include:
+TestFairy SDK features include:

 - Recording videos of how users interact with your apps
 - Handling crashes and exceptions
 - Sending logs to the TestFairy dashboard for later inspection
-- Identifying and tagging users, for searching and custom reports
+- Identifying and tagging users for searching and custom reports
-- Auto-Updates, to make sure your users are on the latest version
+- Auto updates to ensure your users are on the latest version

 ### Supported platforms

-In order to add the TestFairy SDK to your app, please select your development platform from the following list:
+To add the TestFairy SDK to your app, see the instructions for the relevant development platform:

 - [Android](../Android/Integrating_Android_SDK.html)
 - [iOS](../iOS_SDK/Integrating_iOS_SDK.html)